cephascard0207/SupplierDB-SQL-STARTER-KIT/README.md

 # SupplierDB-SQL-STARTER-KIT 📚💻
 # Version 1.0
 This project/repository contains the query script and ER diagram for a Supplier Inventory Management & CashFlow Database with inner tabular data schemas using MySQL Workbench and SQL.
-Created by Cephas Cardozo.

 ## Project Description